VA is committed to a diverse workforce and an inclusive workplace. We understand

 all patients without regard to race, ethnicity, national origin, religion, sex,

-age, mental or physical disability or sexual orientation.
+age, mental or physical disability or sexual orientation, and gender identity.
 VA will continue to ensure

 that we provide an environment where veterans can receive the health care and benefits